gluethegiant/gtg-rack/README.md

 To build these rack modules, see the official [VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ## Release Notes

+v1.1.1 Gigging the Gig Bus Release (February 1, 2019)

+- Added normal fader mode to orange and blue knobs on the Gig Bus Mixer (per Aria_Salvatrice request)
+- Fixed the exponential curve on the fade automation of some mixer strip modules
+- Preamp gain changes take effect immediately (even if fade automation is set)
+- Minor code optimizations

 v1.1.0 The Live Mix Release (December 5, 2019)